 - DECREE OF CENSURE: A decree of censure is the lowest level of formal discipline.
 There are no probationary requirements, but the Order will be listed on the website for a five year period.

-If you’re interested in learning more about our license defense lawyer services (located in Phoenix) and how to protect your rights, set up a consultation with a Arizona Board of Nursing Attorney reach out to us today.
+If you’re interested in learning more about our license defense lawyer services (located in Phoenix) and how to protect your rights, set up a consultation with Chelle Law and our Arizona Nursing Attorney reach out to us today.

 Read what registered nurse Jessica had to say about us on Google: